KylecodingLOL/X-Sequence/README.md

 ## How To run
 Python X-Sequence.py

-play around with the a, b, and m values to see how the outpout changes.
+Play around with the a, b, and m values to see how the outpout changes.
 Also see how those changes don't effect the starting step of the loop.

 You can also change the starting_point value and see how that changes the steps needed for the numbers to enter an infinite loop.